 Bowel scope screening is starting to be used in England and is being tested in Scotland.
 It is not used in Wales or Northern Ireland.

-The test looks at the inside of the rectum and the part of the colon closest to the rectum (the sigmoid colon).
-This is the part of the large bowel where most polyps and cancers develop.
+The test looks at the inside of the back passage (rectum) and the part of the large bowel that is closest to the rectum (the sigmoid colon).
+This is where most polyps and cancers develop.
 You have bowel scope screening as an outpatient at the hospital.

-Bowel scope screening only looks at the lower part of your bowel.
+Bowel scope screening only looks at the lower part of the bowel.
 It does not replace the FOB or FIT home screening test.